ferhtgoldaraz/prezto/README.md

-Prezto — Instantly Awesome Zsh
+Prezto — Instantly Awesome Zsh (my own fork!)
 ==============================

 Prezto is the configuration framework for [Zsh][1]; it enriches the command line